Avanade/DevOpsHOL/mepfielddemo/README.md

 		- The next prompt will ask for the target Azure subscription.
 Use the one you’ve been using for the class if you have more than one.
 		- Globally unique name: Pick a unique name for the demo website; something like billpayui\<your name\> (no spaces or special characters unless you want a challenge)
 		- Passphrase/key: A new password you make up.
 Remember this, you might need it later 😊.
 		- The deployment will start.
-If there are errors, look at the error output and see what might have gone wrong (there should be no errors, debugging the errors is not part of the exercise)
+If there are errors, look at the error output and see what might have gone wrong (there should be no errors, debugging the errors is not part of the exercise).
+If there are errors, it seems that just re-running the installation seems to allow the installation to complete the second or third time through (no idea yet why this is but it seems to work).
+First try to figure out the error looking at the output but if it isn't pretty obvious what the problem is, try running the configuration again.
 		- When the deployment script completes without error, log into VSTS account and look at the Build and watch the builds complete (investigate what these builds are doing – this is the DevOps stuff).
 When the builds complete, take a look at the Releases (investigate these)
 	- This build/release process can take 45 min to an hour.
 	- Once the releases are done, log into the Azure portal and investigate the resources that have been deployed.